PaesslerAG/docker-multi-platform-probe/README.md

 Once you set up your NATS server, you must configure PRTG to accept connections to the NATS server.
 This is done from the PRTG web interface via **Setup** | **Cores & Probes** | **[Multi-Platform Probe Connection Settings][prtg-manual:cores]**.

-For step-by-step instructions on how to configure PRTG, see section **Step 2: Configure connection in PRTG** in the [Multi-Platform Probe for PRTG (PDF)][manual] manual.
+For step-by-step instructions on how to configure PRTG, see section **Step 2: Configure connection in PRTG** in the [Multi-Platform Probe for PRTG][manual] manual.

  [prtg-manual:cores]: https://www.paessler.com/manuals/prtg/core_and_probes#multi_platform_probe_connection